shohanislamjoy/weather_app/README.md

 ## Deployed Version

-The app is deployed and can be accessed at [http://shohanronol699.22web.org/](http://shohanronol699.22web.org/).
+The app is deployed and can be accessed at [Weather App](http://shohanronol699.2kool4u.net).

 ## Contact